spatie/guidelines.spatie.be/content/code-style/laravel.md

 Try to name abilities using default CRUD words.
 One exception: replace `show` with `view`.
 A server shows a resource, a user views it.

-## Commenting
+## Comments

-Comments should be avoided by writing expressive code.
+Comments should be avoided as much as possible by writing expressive code.
 If you do need to use a comment format it like this

 ```php
 // there should be space before a single line comment